 "The ship may not have begun to go off course had it not been for such dramatic rotation."

-In addition, Matthaus queried Guardiola's propensity for constantly moving captain Philipp Lahm between full-back and midfield, arguing that it "contributed to the uncertainty in the team; to a historic result [a 5-0 aggregate] to Madrid, a debacle."
+In addition, Matthaus queried Guardiola's propensity for constantly moving captain Philipp Lahm between full-back and midfield, arguing that it "contributed to the uncertainty in the team; to a historic result [a 5-0 aggregate] loss to Madrid, a debacle."

 However, Matthaus felt that Guardiola had also been let down by his players, feeling that they had not taken sufficient responsibility for their Champions League capitulation.